oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 ### <a name="RecursiveHierarchy" href="#RecursiveHierarchy">5.5.2 Recursive Hierarchy</a>

 A recursive hierarchy is defined on a collection of entities by associating with every entity zero or more other entities from the same collection, called its _parents_.
-The entities are called _nodes_ and each node within the collection must be identifiable through a single primitive property called the _node identifier_.
+Entities that belong to a hierarchy are called _nodes_, they must be identifiable through a single primitive property called the _node identifier_.

 A recursive hierarchy does not need to be as uniform as a leveled hierarchy.

 The recursive hierarchy is described in the model by an annotation of the entity type with the complex term `RecursiveHierarchy` with these properties:
 - The `NodeProperty` allows identifying a node in the hierarchy.
 It MUST be a path with single-valued segments ending in a primitive property.
 This property holds the node identifier of the node in the hierarchy.
 Entities for which this path evaluates to null are not nodes of the hierarchy.
 - The `ParentNavigationProperty` allows navigation to the instance or instances representing the parent nodes.
 It MUST be a collection-valued or nullable single-valued navigation property path that addresses the entity type annotated with this term.
-- `IsRoot` is a Boolean value and nodes in the hierarchy for which this is true are called _root nodes_.
-A recursive hierarchy can have one or more root nodes.
-The _standard definition for root_ is "node without parents", which for a single-valued `ParentNavigationProperty` is expressed by giving the `IsRoot` property a dynamic annotation value [OData-CSDL, section 14.4](#ODataCSDL) like in [example 53](#salesorghier).
-The standard definition for root is also implied if the `IsRoot` property is null or absent.
+- `IsStartNode` is a Boolean value and entities for which this is true are called _start nodes_ of the hierarchy.
+The _standard definition of start node_ is "entity without parents", which for a single-valued `ParentNavigationProperty` is expressed by giving the `IsStartNode` property a dynamic annotation value [OData-CSDL, section 14.4](#ODataCSDL) like in [example 53](#salesorghier).
+The standard definition of start node is also implied if the `IsStartNode` property is null or absent.

 The term `RecursiveHierarchy` can only be applied to entity types, and MUST be applied with a qualifier, which is used to reference the hierarchy in transformations operating on recursive hierarchies, in [grouping with `rolluprecursive`](#Groupingwithrolluprecursive), and in [hierarchy functions](#HierarchyFunctions).
 The same entity can serve as different nodes in different recursive hierarchies, given different qualifiers.

+An entity is a _node_ of the hierarchy if it is a start node or has a parent that is a node.
+A node without parents is a _root node_ (and is then necessarily also a start node, but not vice versa).
+A recursive hierarchy can have one or more root nodes.
 A node is a _child node_ of its parent nodes, a node without child nodes is a _leaf node_.
-Two nodes with a common parent node are _sibling nodes_ and so are two nodes without parents.
+Two nodes with a common parent node are _sibling nodes_ and so are two root nodes.
 The _descendants_ of a node are its child nodes, their child nodes, and so on, up to and including all leaf nodes that can be reached.
 A node together with its descendants forms a _sub-hierarchy_ of the hierarchy.
-With a non-standard definition for root, not every node is necessarily a descendant of a root node.
-The _ancestors_ of a node are its parent nodes, the parents of its parent nodes, and so on, as long as they are root nodes or descendants of root nodes (see [example 59](#nonstandardroot)).
+The _ancestors_ of a node are its parent nodes, the parents of its parent nodes, and so on, up to and including all root nodes that can be reached (see [example 59](#nonstandardstart)).
 The _distance_ of an ancestor or descendant relationship is the number of times a `ParentNavigationProperty` is traversed while navigating from the descendant to the ancestor.

 The term `UpNode` can be used in hierarchical result sets to associate with each instance one of its ancestors, which is again annotated with `UpNode` and so on until a path to a root is constructed.
 The term `CycleNode` is used to tag instances in hierarchical result sets that are their own ancestor and therefore part of a cycle of ancestors.
 These instance annotations are introduced in [section 6.2.2](#Transformationtraverse).